alex-weber/katy-kards-bot/README.md

 Navigate to `http://localhost:PORT/`.
 You should see the bot's home page.

+Add bot to a server.
-Send `!help` in the chat and see if the bot answers.
+Send `!help` in a chat and see if the bot answers.